Thdegraaff/AdvancedTools_2015/index.md

 #### For whom?

-Students who are interested in using *LaTeX* for larger projects such as theses in combination with reference managers (in this case we use *Mendeley*.
+Students who are interested in using *LaTeX* for larger projects such as theses in combination with reference managers (in this case we mainly use BibTex but also show how to use *Mendeley*).

 #### Tuition form